wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 Thanks to "Glennorous" for these beautiful assets <br>
 Check out these beautiful assets &nbsp;:&nbsp; https://glennorous.itch.io/pixel-art-standard-52-card-deck <br><br>
 <img src="https://github.com/user-attachments/assets/47c95377-4f7d-466c-8484-5c4cede9a3a2" width="100%" alt="Asset"><br><br>

+### Hell Scenery
+Check out an AI &nbsp;:&nbsp; https://deepai.org/machine-learning-model/retro-game-generator <br>
+Prompt &nbsp;:&nbsp; "A sleek, red-and-black themed casino stands boldly in the center of a bustling city.
+The city itself is eerily normal, with buildings and streets resembling any typical urban landscape.
+Above, the sky is painted an unsettling shade of orange, swirling with dark red clouds that give the entire scene a surreal, foreboding atmosphere.
+The contrast between the city’s everyday appearance and the unnatural, fiery sky creates a captivating yet ominous setting." <br><br>